arcticfox1919/zjhttp/README.md

 # zjhttp
-a simple http server
+a simple http server.

-Can run on Linux platform or Windows platform
+Can run on Linux platform or Windows platform.